-The Theatre Arts major is a diverse and balanced program that encourages many kinds of theatre artists: dancers who act; directors who design; actors who play music; and stage technicians who sing.
-The program combines the liberal arts core curriculum with the required 39 credits of Theatre Arts classes and 45 credits of electives.
-Theatre Arts majors may opt to use their electives to double major in another field or follow a course sequence in the following concentrations: Acting & Directing; Dance; and Theatre Design
+The B.A. in Theatre Arts is a balanced program that encourages many kinds of theatre artists.
+The program combines the liberal arts core curriculum with the required 45 credits of Theatre Arts classes and 39 credits of electives.
+Theatre Arts majors may opt to use their electives to double major in another field or follow a course sequence in the following concentrations: Acting & Directing, Design & Tech, and Dance.